soda480/threaded-order/README.md

 ### Shared state `_state_lock`

-The scheduler exposes a shared re-entrant lock in state["_state_lock"].
+The scheduler exposes a shared re-entrant lock in `state['_state_lock']`.
 Use this lock only when multiple tasks might write to the same key or mutate the same shared object.
 For more information refer to [Shared State Guidelines](https://github.com/soda480/threaded-order/blob/main/docs/shared_state.md)

 ### Interrupt Handling